20161302animesh/first-blog/_posts/2021-04-24-First-Movie-Review.md

 tags: markdown Dark-Knight-Trilogy
 ---

-## Introduction

 Christopher Nolan is regarded as one of the greatest filmmakers of the decade.
-He is known for his realistic take on Batman and Gotham has won awards for his mind-bending take on science-fiction.
 With films like Interstellar and Inception to his name and a penchant for compelling people to ``re-watch and rethink", he has already piqued the interest of the audience since his first outing in feature-length films in 1998.
+But the real source of his success comes from giving the caped crusader the best film reboot of all times with "Batman Begins".

 ## Nolan the "independent"